matthieu-beteille/gipher/README.md

 A Tinder-like application allowing you to swipe among trending gifs (using giphy API).

-It's been a while I wanted to try out elm, I've always been attracted by FRP and programming with signals.
 For a while I've wanted to try out elm.
 I've always been attracted to FRP (Functional Reactive Programming), and programming with signals.

 This attempt gave birth to [Gipher](http://gipher.co).